Coyboc/CybcUpdateHelper/README.md

 Testing
 -------

-I used for this example `testCompile 'org.robolectric:robolectric:3.1.2'` to have a suitable way to test Android SqliteDatabase via JUnit tests.
+I used for this example the library `robolectric` (http://robolectric.org/getting-started/) to have a suitable way to test Android SQLiteDatabases via JUnit tests.

 Example for Android SQLiteDatabase
 ----------------------------------